-Today on the blog we have a special interview with Kristen Rampe, CPA, who recently spoke with Ed Kless on the Sage Advice podcast.
+This episode of the Sage Thought Leadership podcast features Kristen Rampe, CPA.
 Kristen has a strong entrepreneurial spirit and her professional work promotes the importance of communication to increase profitability.
 She specializes in the accounting industry and related fields.
-If you’d like to hear the full podcast, click here.

 I’m also proud to announce that along the way I managed to write an accounting humor book.
 I’m pretty sure it’s the best-selling accounting humor book!
 (Because it’s not a really saturated market.)